nj-ramadhan/mycoms-mob-flutter-bridge-healthy-monitoring-system/README.md

+# SHMS mobile app

-# flutter - firebase realtime database
+flutter - firebase realtime database

 A new Flutter project to monitor Accelerometer and Gyroscope Data in Android Devices.